Imaginatio/REL/README.md

 The `.r` method on any `RE` term returns a compiled `scala.util.matching.Regex`.
 The `.toString` method returns the source pattern (equivalent to `.r.toString`, so the pattern is verified).

-For other regex flavors, a translation mechanism is provided: you may instanciate a [`Flavor`](https://github.com/Imaginatio/REL/blob/master/src/main/scala/util/Flavor.scala), which exposes two methods: `.express(re: RE)` and `.translate(re: RE)`.
+For other regex flavors, a translation mechanism is provided: you may instantiate a [`Flavor`](https://github.com/Imaginatio/REL/blob/master/src/main/scala/util/Flavor.scala), which exposes two methods: `.express(re: RE)` and `.translate(re: RE)`.
 The first one returns a `Tuple2[String, List[String]]`, whose first element is the translated regex string and whose second is a list of the group names (in order of appearance) allowing you to perform a mapping to capturing group indexes (like Scala does) if needed.
 The second method only performs the translation of a `RE` term into another.

 An example of translation into [.NET-flavored regex](http://www.regular-expressions.info/dotnet.html) is provided. [`DotNETFlavor`](https://github.com/Imaginatio/REL/blob/master/src/main/scala/flavors/DotNETFlavor.scala):